 - Bioactive lipids in the prevention, pathogenesis, and treatment of chronic diseases

 Each of these areas of focus contains at least two faculty members who will participate in the training and supervision of graduate students in a co-mentoring relationship.
-There is also a translational research track for students who enroll in the Molecular Medicine graduate program.
+There is also a translational research track for students who enroll in the Molecular Medicine and Translational Science graduate program.